Cairn o' Mount Challenge

 Participants have the choice of the Cairn o' Mount 80 - a challenging 80 mile route or the Cairn o' Mount 30 - a more modest 30 mile cycling challenge.
 Both events feature electronic chip timing and we ask for a donation of £35 for the charity, rather than an entry fee.
 Because the proceeds go to charity, if you are able to tick the box for gift aid on the entry form then this is a great additional benefit.
-Participants may choose to raise additional funds through sponsorship and sponsor forms can be downloaded from the event website.
+Participants may choose to raise additional funds through sponsorship if they wish but this is not required.

 The event starts and finishes at The Muir in the centre of the beautiful Angus village of Edzell.
 The village church stands in the centre of the Muir and this offers loads of car parking as well as changing, toilet and refreshment facilities.

 The two routes are very different: the shorter route is on the gentle minor roads of rural Angus with just one significant climb which is over the famous Cathertuns road and into Glen Lethnot.
 With a refreshment stop at the half way point, this is an ideal starter event for beginners or younger people or simply a change of scenery for more experienced riders.